openebs-archive/openebs-docs/docs/installation.md

 The OpenEBS installation will create default cStor sparse pool based on this configuration value.
 If "true",  default cStor sparse pools will be configured, if "false", it will not be configure a default cStor sparse pool.
 The default configured value is "false".
 The use of cStor sparse pool is for testing purposes only.

-The following configuration must be added as environmental variable in the `maya-apiserver` deployment specification for the installation of cStor pool using sparse disks.
+The following configuration must be added as environment variables in the `maya-apiserver` deployment specification for the installation of cStor pool using sparse disks.
 This change must be done before applying the OpenEBS operator YAML file.

 **Example:**